aceeric/nbodygo/README.md

 | Frames per second            | 50         | 50          | 50            | 50            | 50             |
 | Flops per second             | 14,998,500 | 374,998,500 | 1,499,998,500 | 5,999,998,500 | 37,499,998,500 |

-Looking at the column for **1,000** bodies: it requires 999 thousand force calculations for one cycle through all the bodies (1000 * 999).
-Each force calculation is about 30 floating point operations.
-So that's 29.9 million floating point operations (flops) per cycle.
-The objective is to render the simulation in real time which requires about 50 frames per second resulting in 1.5 billion floating point operations per second to calculate the gravitational attraction for 1,000 bodies.
+Looking at the column for **1,000** bodies: it requires 999,000 force calculations for one cycle through all the bodies (1000 * 999).
+Each force calculation is about 30 floating point operations (flops.)
+So that's 29.9 million flops per cycle.
+The objective is to render the simulation in real time which requires about 50 frames per second resulting in 1.5 billion flops per second to calculate the gravitational attraction for 1,000 bodies.
 Going to 2,000 bodies increases flops per second to 6 billion.
 And so on.

 And that doesn't include collision resolution, which requires substantially more floating point operations per collision.